lopakiloc2/Havij/README.md

  # SQL injection software
  windows supported only
- once you turn off our defender control then open it as administrater
+ once you turn off our defender control then open it as administrator